 Latest results

-In 2023 and 2024, school published results for the top 100 students only, citing ‘much larger numbers of candidates’.
-No, we don't follow that logic either.
+In the last few years, the school has published results for the top 100 students only, citing ‘much larger numbers of candidates’.
+No, we don’t follow that logic either.

 What is this?